 Conclusion

 White mold on wood can be a frustrating and potentially harmful problem.
-However, by taking steps to prevent it from growing and using the appropriate methods to remove it, you can keep your wood surfaces looking and functioning at their best.
-Remember to keep the environment dry, well-ventilated, and clean, and to use natural or toxic methods as appropriate to remove white mold growth.
+However, by preventing it from growing and using the appropriate methods to remove it, you can keep your wood surfaces looking and functioning at their best.
+Remember to keep the environment dry, well-ventilated, and clean and use natural or toxic methods to remove white mold growth.